betobarela/webpage/README.md

 ### Brazilian 2022 Elections

 Used Python, Pandas and Scikit-learn to produce a regression model that predicts the ratings of the presidential candidates in the second round of the 2022 Brazilian Elections.
+Each city is an instance and the features are comprised by socioeconomical data from the last census manually scraped from the [IBGE page](https://www.ibge.gov.br/estatisticas/downloads-estatisticas.html).
+The winning estimator is a simple squared model on the more than 40 numerical features plus one 26 classes categorical ones (the state feature).
+ElasticNet is the ansatz for regularization, with an l1-ratio of 0.736 and a regularization strenght &alpha; of
-Achieved a model with a score of 0.85 and an average absolute error of 5%.
-The input data is manually scraped from the [IBGE page](https://www.ibge.gov.br/estatisticas/downloads-estatisticas.html).
+<p>6.9 x 10<sup>-4</sup></p>.
+The model presents a score of around 0.85 and an average error that, cast as a distribution of the average population, can be seen below
 <p align="center">
   <img src="https://github.com/betobarela/webpage/blob/main/assets/img/error_population_plot.png?raw=true" width="64%" />
 </p>

+Feature importances are strongly connected to the coefficients of the
 <p align="center">
   <img src="https://github.com/betobarela/webpage/blob/main/assets/img/feature_importances.png?raw=true" width="80%" />
 </p>